xhuang9/starter-nuxt/README.md

     ddev craft install
     ```

-    > [!IMPORTANT]
-    > Write down the username and password you choose, during installation.
+    Write down the username and password you choose, during installation.
 You’ll need it to [log in to the control panel](#control-panel).

 1. Generate a token for the _Posts_ GraphQL Schema: